AndrewJBateman/ionic-angular-news-app/README.md

 * [Ionic colour generator](https://ionicframework.com/docs/theming/color-generator) used to create color palette.

-## Navigastion/Pages
+## Navigation/Pages

 * **Nav side-bar:** news, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.
+Sidemenu is dismissed when the user clicks on a list item.
+* **TODO** add cancel button - to far left of 'navigate'? or MENU?

 * **News page** shows world headlines using an ion-card list.
 Uses *ngIf to only show card if it has an image to avoid having news items with empty spaces (API data is not perfect).
 Shows time as '... ago' using a date convert pipe that uses day.js to convert the API Coordinated Universal Time (UTC) date-time string to '...ago'.